epkRichi/rtcvis/README.md

 - The first argument is a list of points: `x` and `y` are the coordinates of this points and `m` is the slope of the line section starting at this point
 - `l` is the length of the curve, or, in other words, the x coordinate at which the curve ends

-Note that

-- Curves have to start at x=0
-- Curves are allowed to have discontinuities
+Note that Curves are allowed to have discontinuities

 ## Development